katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - Developing software in small teams over decade with Neontribe.
 Work with non-profits to build digital tools that compliment their over-stretched services
 - also raising children for a 1/4 century & dabbled industries
 - Noticed things about how people work together/ behave in groups/ treat each other& been involved in projects that break down because of communication
-- Going to share some practical tips - how and why Elm helps make happier, more productive teams
+- Going to share some practical tips - and talk about how and why I think Elm helps make happier, more productive teams
 - Much of talk, things you know - but important to give teams & people confidence to spend effort making a "be nice" atmosphere.
 Maybe I'll say something didn't know too!
 - Anyway if you know all this stuff - I'll make you feel good about what you are already doing.